Written by Stacey Kelleher. Reviewed by Sean Busch.

-A little fresh air is nice, but in high-pollen areas, it might be best to keep windows closed during allergy season.
+A little fresh air is nice, but it might be best to keep windows closed during allergy season – especially in high-pollen areas.
 If you can’t resist, consider leaving just one window open at a time to reduce the flow of outdoor contaminants coming into your home.

-- Machine-dry clothes and bedding instead of line-drying them outside.
+- Machine-drying clothes and bedding instead of line-drying them outside.

-- Keep shoes, coats, backpacks, and bags in a separate mudroom or storage area.
+- Keeping shoes, coats, backpacks, and bags in a separate mudroom or storage area.

-- When washing windows, only keep one open at a time to limit exposure to pollen and other outside allergens.
+- When washing windows, keeping only one open at a time to limit exposure to pollen and other outside allergens.